beling/book-pl/src/ch09-02-recoverable-errors-with-result.md

 calling code using the `?` operator</span>

-The `?` placed after a `Result` value is defined to work in almost the same way as the `match` expressions we defined to handle the `Result` values in Listing 9-6.
+The `?` placed after a `Result` value is defined to work in almost the same way as the `match` expressions we defined to handle the `Result` values in listing 9-6.
 If the value of the `Result` is an `Ok`, the value inside the `Ok` will get returned from this expression, and the program will continue.
 If the value is an `Err`, the `Err` will be returned from the whole function as if we had used the `return` keyword so the error value gets propagated to the calling code.

-There is a difference between what the `match` expression from Listing 9-6 and the `?` operator do: error values that have the `?` operator called on them go through the `from` function, defined in the `From` trait in the standard library, which is used to convert errors from one type into another.
+There is a difference between what the `match` expression from listing 9-6 and the `?` operator do: error values that have the `?` operator called on them go through the `from` function, defined in the `From` trait in the standard library, which is used to convert errors from one type into another.
 When the